-The Mineral Resource base at Mt Carrington currently stands at 338,000oz gold and 23,442,000oz silver.
+The Mineral Resource base at Mt Carrington currently stands at 341,000oz gold and 23,247,000oz silver.
 The Resources are contained in eight near surface deposits, with four gold-dominant deposits (Strauss, Kylo, Guy Bell and Red Rock) and four silver dominant deposits (White Rock, White Rock North, Silver King and Lady Hampden, the latter also containing significant gold too).
-The table below summarises the current Mineral resource estimate.
+The tables below summarise the current Mineral Resource estimates.

 Strauss, Kylo and Guy Bell